selendra/selendra-wiki/docs/learn/learn-simple-payouts.md

 import RPC from "./../../components/RPC-Connection";

-Polkadot and Kusama make stakers claim their rewards for past eras by submitting a transaction.
+Selendra makes stakers claim their rewards for past eras by submitting a transaction.
 This naturally leads to spreading out reward distribution, as people make transactions at disparate times, rather than updating the accounts of all stakers in a single block.